 Some of these can imprint their pattern on the finish of your wood floor.

-Our furry friends can do a lot of damage to hardwood.
+Our furry friends can do a lot of damage to our hardwood floors.

 Wipe up any spills immediately so they don’t have a chance to get between boards and under the floor.